Qasim-DS/Book-Recommender-Website-ML-Model-KNN/README.md

 Set Up the Email System for the customers to have Welcome mail and forget password management.

 How to setup Email system:
-Create and Activate Virtual Environment (optional):
+Create and Activate Virtual Environment (optional), Install Dependencies,
-Install Dependencies:
-Configure SMTP Settings in app.py
+Configure SMTP Settings in app.py,
-Set Environment Variables (optional for security)
+Set Environment Variables (optional for security).

 You are good to go, now Run the Application.